Iowa Is About To Reshape The Presidential Race — Here's What You Need To Know

 What is this about a 15% threshold?

-A candidate has to get 15% to move on to the second round of caucusing.
-If they fall short, their supporters have the choice of going to another candidate, which is why caucus-goers' second choices are so important.
+A candidate has to get 15% to move on to the second and final round of caucusing.
+If they fall short, their supporters have the choice of going to another candidate, which is why caucusgoers' second choices are so important.

 Second choice could be determinative with such a crowded field.